-BFM Europe Ltd Trentham Lakes Stoke on Trent ST4 4T.J
+BFM Europe Ltd Trentham Lakes Stoke on Trent ST4 4TJ

-ABOUT YOUR NEW KINDER KALAHARI / CAMBER PLUS GAS FIRE
+ABOUT YOUR NEW FLAVEL RICHMOND PLUS GAS FIRE

-The Kinder Kalahari / Camber plus coal / pebble effect gas fire incorporates a unique and highly developed fuel bed which gives the realism of a loose coal layout combined with realistic flames and glow.
+The Flavel Richmond Plus coal effect gas fire incorporates a unique and highly developed fuel bed which gives the realism of a loose coal layout combined with realistic flames and glow.
 The use of durable ceramic material in the construction of the fuelbed components ensures long and trouble free operation.
-The fire incorporates a flame control (NG models only) which allows you to adjust the flame appearance to give the desired combination of flames and glow.
-The left hand position gives maximum efficiency and output whereas the right hand position gives more flame but slightly less radiant glow.

 When first using the new fire a slight smell may be noticed.
-This is due to starch used in the manufacture of the soft ceramic coals / pebbles, it is non-toxic and will soon disappear.
+This is due to starch used in the manufacture of the soft ceramic coals, it is non-toxic and will soon disappear.